datanav/docs/concepts.rst

 One has the option of blocking all public access through it or denying all except for a whitelist of ip addresses and ranges.
 In the new architecture it is possible to push the IP white listing down to the reverse proxy and also allow public access and restricted access to pipes through custom rules on the pipes.
 There are no restrictions on outgoing traffic currently.

+.. _concepts-vpn:

 VPN
 ===

 You can extend Sesam into your own network using a IPSec-based Virtual Private Network.
-The :doc:`Sesam Management Studio <management-studio>` interface does not currently let you configure this.
-Please contact sales@sesam.io to configure your VPN.
+You can configure VPN under Subscriptions Settings in the Management Studio.
+Note that there is a additional surcharge for VPN, see :doc:`pricing` for more information.

 Status Page
 ===========